 Reading conferences often focus on book choice.
 Once students realize that I read a great deal, they often ask my opinion about what to read next.
 I have to make sure to allow time for these types of conferences if I want students to become skilled in choosing good books.

-After a few months of school, this literary chit-chat around books doesn’t really need to be planned.
+After a few months of school, this literary chitchat around books doesn’t really need to be planned.
 It just becomes the talk of the classroom community.
-Children initiate conversations about the books they are reading and expect that I am interested.
+Children initiate conversations about the books they are reading and expect that I will be interested.
 They share their reading with each other in line and during transitions.

 Thinking Ahead in Your Reading

-- Is there an author, series, or genre that you haven’t read yet but you’d like to try?
+- Is there an author, series, or genre that you haven’t read yet but would like to try?